People with impairment (disability)

 - Australia ranks 21 out of 27 OECD countries for workforce participation of people with disability

-- 3.21% of Queensland public sector employees identified as having a disability.
+- under 3% of Queensland public sector employees identify as having a disability.

 - Australian Network on Disability